kimax0/problemathic/README.md

-# Problemathic - A math based text obfuscator
+# Problemathic - Quantum safe encryption powered by number systems

-Problemathic uses the mathematical concept of number systems to obfuscate/encrypt any text which contains only ASCII characters.
+Problemathic uses the mathematical concept of number systems to encrypt any text which contains only ASCII characters.